quanganhtranngo/quanganhtranngo.github.io/content/_index.md

 image: portrait.jpg
 ---

-# Hi, my name is Alex!
+# Hi, my name is Quang-Anh Ngo Tran (Alex Tran)!

-I'm a PhD student from the Department of Psychology, Indiana University.
+I am a first-year graduate student in the Social Psychology department at Indiana University Bloomington from Vietnam, advised by Dr. Amanda Diekman.
+I am particularly interested in the psychology of the -isms, bias, prejudice, and interminority coalition.
+My prior work has focused on the intersectionality of race and gender in social cognition.